damilolaedwards/solidity-qa/README.md

-    "excludePaths": [] // Paths that should be excluded when parsing the directory }, // The directory that holds the test contracts "port": 8080, // The port that the API will be running on "includeInterfaces": false, // Whether interfaces will be included in the slither output "includeAbstract": false, // Whether abstract contracts will be included in the slither output "includeLibraries": false, // Whether libraries will be included in the slither output,
+    "excludePaths": [] // Paths that should be excluded when parsing the directory }, // The directory that holds the test contracts "port": 8080, // The port that the API will be running on "host": false, // Whether the local server should be hosted using ngrok "includeInterfaces": false, // Whether interfaces will be included in the slither output "includeAbstract": false, // Whether abstract contracts will be included in the slither output "includeLibraries": false, // Whether libraries will be included in the slither output,